tawmae/tawmae.github.io/extended_hugs.md

    Shows the top 5 leaderboard of all hug givers and receivers.

 ---

 {: .note }
-You can only give consent to the latest hug request.
-If user1 requests to hug you and so does user2 before you could give consent to user1, then the request will be overwritten.

-{: .note }
 You can give "no-consent" to everyone (`!consent none`) while at the same time whitelist specified users (`!consent user [Username]`).